 The Joint Research Centre is the scientific and technical arm of the European Commission.
 It is providing the scientific advice and technical know-how to support a wide range of EU policies.
 The JRC has seven scientific institutes, located at five different sites in Belgium, Germany, Italy, the Netherlands and Spain.

-The Smart Electricity Systems and Interoperability team (or Action, as it is officially named) is part of the Energy Security Unit at the JRC Institute for Energy and Transport, located both in Petten (NL) and Ispra (IT).
+The Smart Electricity Systems and Interoperability team is part of the Energy Security, Systems and Market Unit at the JRC Institute for Energy and Transport, located both in Petten (NL) and Ispra (IT).

 WHAT IS AT STAKE

 The European power grid, one of the largest and most complex systems in the world, is undergoing challenging technological, social and regulatory modifications.
 Meeting the EU's climate change and energy policy objectives for 2020 and beyond requires a major transformation of our electricity infrastructure.
 Upgrading and reshaping the existing networks is of paramount importance to foster sustainability, increase energy efficiency, enhance grid security and attain the internal energy market objectives.

 Many countries - in Europe and worldwide - are thus promoting super and smarter grid concepts for the integration in the power system of new actors and technologies such as renewable energies, distributed generation, storage devices and electric vehicles.
 The pervasive deployment of Information and Communication Technology (ICT) for upgraded monitoring, control, and protection functionalities is a key prerequisite and enabler for these changes to happen.

 The move towards renewed and redesigned power grids shall be carefully monitored and studied system-wise and technology-wise.